minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 ## Creations

-Creations that aren't specifically Pocket Edition screenshots or videos belong here
+The root of the Creations forum is for creative threads that aren't specifically Pocket Edition screenshots or videos.

 ### Screenshots